NathanFink/M7.2_Lab/README.md

-# web-dev-starter
+# M6.2 Lab

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This project changes the layout of the given html and css file but with the use of flex, grid, positoning and float as main css styles to use.

 ## Getting Started